-Assistant Professor of English
+Associate Professor of English

-|Tue||9-10 am drop-in and 12-1 by appointment|
+|Mon||9-10 am drop-in and by appointment|

-|Thu||9-10 am drop-in and 12-1 by appointment|
+|Tue||9-11:30 am drop-in and by appointment|

 At LCSC, I frequently teach English 101, 102, and 103 as part of our first-year writing program, as well as English 305 Advanced Composition and Communication and English 304 Writing for Digital Audiences.
-I also teach and advise in the Professional Writing Program.
-In addition, I teach ID 300C Ethics and Identity, where we examine the issues of ethics and values of identity through an intersectional lens.
+I also teach and advise in the interdiciplinary Professional Writing Program which offers a minor and certificate for people interested in developing their writing on a more professional level.
+Rounding out my teaching interests, I teach ID 300C Ethics and Identity, where we examine the issues of ethics and values of identity through an intersectional lens.

 I received my Ph.D. from the University of Texas at El Paso in Rhetoric and Composition, and my M.A. in Teaching Writing and B.A. in Writing Practices (with a emphasis on creative writing) from Humboldt State University in California.